Chapter 13 : A Lesson in Persuasion

 "Don't worry."
 I'd pinch his cheeks, but I'd probably cut myself.
 "People listen to what I say."

-He manages a smile, at which point, three girls fall to the floor in a swoon (they got petrified, but it was well-timed).
+He manages a smile, at which point, three girls swoon to the floor (they got petrified, but it was well-timed).

 Scorpius leaves the class in high-spirits, and so do I, because it is pretty nice to help someone when I can.
 And Potter thinks Witchy Business doesn't do good for the world.

 But I can't find the owner of the voice amidst the red and purple.
-I make my way to the next hall, and then my heart drops.
+I make my way to the next hall, and then my stomach drops.

 Blood beating fast, I almost don't hear the footsteps near behind me.
 He stops just close enough for me to feel the heat.